euphonie/study-notes/Engineering Tools/Software Eng/Reliable Cloud Infrastructure.md

 - Agreement between service provider and consumer
 - Binding contract providing the customer compensation if the service doesn't meet specific expectations.
 More restrictive version of the SLO.
 - Not every service has SLAs, but every service should have SLOs
-- SLAs should be conservative, is difficult to remove SLAs that offer little value or cause a larg
+- SLAs should be conservative, is difficult to remove SLAs that offer little value or cause a large amount of work.
+Setting them too high, can result in unnecessary compensation being paid

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTYyNzM1MDg0MiwxMzM3MDg1MDQ1LC0xNj
+eyJoaXN0b3J5IjpbMTQ0ODQ0NTE0OCwxMzM3MDg1MDQ1LC0xNj
 g0NTQ5OTldfQ==
 -->